The Watering Place

 His father, William Randle Heys (1846-1883), was also a yarn merchant of Ramsbottom and was a stalwart of the community.
 In St Paul’s Church, Ramsbottom there is a window dedicated to William’s memory entitled 'Christ Walking on the Sea'.

-Henry Randle Heys served in WW2.
+Henry Randle Heys, who served in WWII, died in 1951.
+His last known address was 14 Clifton Drive, St Annes.
 It was through his generosity that a communion rail was installed in St Paul’s to mark the long association of his

 family with the church.